FAQs - Host Organisations

 How many IVY volunteers can we host?

-From January 2020, a limit of the maximum number of volunteers who can be deployed at the same time within a host organisation has been introduced.
-A maximum of 2 volunteers per project per host organisation, and 3 volunteers per programme, can be deployed simultaneously.
+From January 2022, a limit of the maximum number of volunteers who can be deployed within a host organisation has been introduced.

 Do volunteers receive any financial support and insurance coverage?
 If so, how does it work?